• Books

 [source]

-One of the most cosmopolitan people conglomeration in the world, it is very peaceful in comparison with New York, for sample.
+One of the most cosmopolitan people conglomerates in the world, Istanbul is very peaceful compared to New York, for sample.
 It’s full of gold and shopping places.
-Other blogs are full of that, the bazaars and the mosques, I tried to show you a little of all and what I personally like most of all.
-If you may have a list to check, with cities to visit before you pass out, Istanbul is a must.
+Other blogs are full of those, the bazaars and the mosques.
+Here, I tried to show you a little of all and what I personally like most.
+If you made a bucket list with cities to visit before you pass out, Istanbul is a must.
 I like Bombay too, quite a lot, but I like Istanbul more.
-Here you can breathe.
-That’s actually a metaphor, the air is as polluted as any other city with over fourteen million living people in it.
+There you can breathe.
+That’s actually a metaphor, the air is as polluted as in any other city with over fourteen million living people in it.
 But if you have a heart attack on the streets, you’re being taken care well.
-Here they care.
+There they care.

-If you liked what you read, and for that I thank you for your patience, subscribe to this blog by Email and follow me on Twitter and on .
-For a joyous day, check my pins on Pinterest :) .
-If you like this blog, and think it’s time to take a step further becoming yourself a blogger, be kind and read the friendly hosting offer I have for you!
+If you liked what you read (and for that I humbly thank you for your patience), subscribe to this blog by Email!
+Follow this blog on Twitter, and on Facebook!
+For a joyous day, check out my pins on Pinterest or my grams on Instagram 😄.
+I hope you like this blog so much that you think it’s time to take a step further by becoming yourself a blogger; in order to do that have the kindness to read the Own Your Website offer I have prepared for you!
 You won’t regret.
-Thanks for passing by, speak your mind, don’t be shy!
+Thanks for passing by 😄 Speak your mind, don’t be shy!

 Copyright © 2012 Rodolfo Grimaldi Blog – Eternal Istanbul